Program / Department Summary

 - Promote accountability, communicate expectations and provide constructive feedback informally and formally via regular one on ones and performance reviews.

-- Liaise with other team members to ensure consortium is integrated in approach, on-scope, on-time and on-budget.
+- Liaise with other Managers and Team Leaders to ensure consortium is integrated in approach, on-scope, on-time and on-budget.

 Finance & Compliance Management

-- Ensure compliance with donor and Mercy Corps regulations related to Livestock Activities
+- Ensure compliance with donor and Mercy Corps regulations related to MSD Activities

-- Develop team budgets, ensure adherence to MC Uganda Field Finance Manual and Field Procurement Manual for all livestock activities
+- Develop MSD team budgets, ensure adherence to MC Uganda Field Finance Manual and Field Procurement Manual for all MSD activities, and oversee implementation of key budget lines

 Influence & Representation